TomMakesThings/Wright-Fisher-Simulator/README.md

 ## Diploid Wright-Fisher with Recombination
 ### Comparing LD at Initialisation
-LD is the non-random association of different alleles.
 For the linked loci model, the initial values for three common linkage disequilibrium metrics $D$, $D'$ and $r^{2}$ were evaluated by repeatedly generating an initial population via random sampling 1,000 times.
 The haplotype frequencies for the first five runs are recorded in [Table B](#tableB), while the distribution of $r^{2}_{1}$ is plotted in [Figure B](#figureB).
 This demonstrates that $D$ and $r^{2}$ are highly dependent on the haplotype frequencies in the initial population as these measures are calculated based on the frequency of the background allele $A$.
 Only $D'$ is consistently initialised as 1 suggesting the population is in complete LD.

 <a name="tableB"></a>
 <table>